TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Services/Developer/Implementing.rst

     priority
       (integer) The priority of the service.
 A service of higher priority will be selected first.
-Can be :ref:`reconfigured <configuration-registration-changes>`.
+Can be :ref:`reconfigured <services-configuration-registration-changes>`.

       Use a value from 0 to 100.
 Higher values are reserved for reconfiguration in local configuration.
 The default value is